1970s energy crisis: 1979 energy crisis

 A crisis emerged in the United States in 1979 during the wake of the Iranian Revolution.
 Amid massive protests, the Shah of Iran, Mohammad Reza Pahlavi, fled his country in early 1979, allowing the Ayatollah Khomeini to gain control.
 The protests shattered the Iranian oil sector.
 While the new regime resumed oil exports, it was inconsistent and at a lower volume, forcing prices to go up.
 Saudi Arabia and other OPEC nations, under the presidency of Dr. Mana Alotaiba increased production to offset the decline, and the overall loss in production was about 4 percent.
 However, a widespread panic resulted, driving the price far higher than would be expected under normal circumstances.

 In 1980, following the Iraqi invasion of Iran, oil production in Iran nearly stopped, and Iraq's oil production was severely cut as well.

-After 1980, oil prices began a decline as other countries began to fill the production shortfalls from Iran and Iraq.
+Afterwards, oil prices began a decline as other countries began to fill the production shortfalls from Iran and Iraq.